rawls238/Scientist4J/README.md

 * counter of number of mismatches
 * counter of candidate exceptions

-You can provide your own metric registry object/bean via the constructor or by extending the Experiement class and overriding the `getMetrics` method.
+You can provide your own metric registry object/bean via the constructor or by extending the Experiment class and overriding the `getMetrics` method.

 ## Optional Configuration